Clats97/ProjMan/README.md

 4. Install dependencies:
 pip install --upgrade openai matplotlib

-5. Add your API key, then run the scripts Python or executable (Windows) version.
+5. Add your API key, then run the script.

 6. Using ProjMan Day-to-Day